-We Understand The Extreme Toll Of Hand Fractures And Injuries
+We Understand The Extreme Toll Hand Fractures And Injuries Can Take

 It’s easy to take our hands for granted.
 We use them every day, for the smallest tasks such as typing to the largest tasks such as lifting.
 When your hand is out of commission due to an injury, it can have a big impact on your daily life — especially if it’s your dominant hand.
 Chronic pain and immobility can also affect your employment if your job requires manual dexterity.

 After a hand injury, the initial evaluation is critical for determining the extent of the damage and deciding how to restore proper anatomy.
 The outcome of treatment largely depends upon the judgment of the doctor who first sees you.
 In recommending a course of treatment, your doctor must consider:

 - How the injury occurred

 - How much time has gone by since the injury

 - Whether you’ve received any other treatments